BonsDevelopment/EZLib-Documentation/Features/Application Events.md

 **__Where can I find this feature?__**

-*Assuming you have created an applicaiton already.*
+*Assuming you have created an application already.*

 You click `Edit Application` under the options of your application then click `Application Settings` and check `Applicaiton Events`.
 Head over back to your applications and click `Application Events` under the options of your application.
 Click the selected options you'd like.
 Click on `Webhook` input a Discord webhook.